peter/python-content-api/README.md

 * [db/pg](content_api/db/pg.py) - the PostgreSQL database interface
 * [db/mongodb](content_api/db/mongodb.py) - the MongoDB database interface

+## OpenAPI and JSON Schema

+Something to be aware of is that unfortunately OpenAPI [does not](https://swagger.io/docs/specification/data-models/keywords/) have full [JSON Schema](http://json-schema.org/understanding-json-schema/) support.
+Examples of unsupported features are `patternProperties` and `type` properties with array (multiple) values, i.e. specifying that a value can be either a `string` or a `number` etc. To work around those limitations, and also, to add additional capabilities to your schemas you can use [OpenAPI extension properties](https://swagger.io/docs/specification/openapi-extensions/#:~:text=Extensions%20(also%20referred%20to%20as,by%20the%20standard%20OpenAPI%20Specification.).
+What I like to do is collect all my extensions under a single `x-meta` property and put all the metadata that I need there.

 ## Decorators

 What's usually referred to as `middleware` in web frameworks can be achieved